Frequently Asked Questions

 You can enter Bhutan via Drukair from the following cities:

 The only airport in Bhutan is in Paro.
-You are required by the government of Bhutan to use Drukair at least one way.
 You can also enter from Phuentsholing or Samdrupjongkhar by car.
 Please contact us for flight schedule.

 6. How much does it cost to visit Bhutan?

-The price of the tours is set by the Bhutan government to control tourism and to protect the environment.
+The price of the tours will depend on the activities and accommodations.
 Please contact us for details.